DestinE-Climate-DT/one_pass/README.md

 5. **note of thresh_exceed** If you choose the `stat: thresh_exceed` you need to include a threshold exceedance value.
 In the config file include the line `threshold: xxx` where xxx is your value for threshold exceedance.

-6. **note on the none option** If you choose the `stat: none` the OPA will simply output the raw data that you feed to the algorithm.
+6. **note on the raw option** If you choose the `stat: raw` the OPA will simply output the raw data that you feed to the algorithm.
 If `save: True` then it will save to disk.
-For the none option you still need to provide the variable of interest as the OPA can only process one variable at a time.
+For the raw option you still need to provide the variable of interest as the OPA can only process one variable at a time.
 If you provide a dataSet with multiple variables, only the variable given will be saved as a dataSet.
-If `stat: none`, the two options for `stat_freq` and `outout_freq` should be set to none as well, however if they are left as another time frequency they will simply be ignored.
+If `stat: raw`, the two options for `stat_freq` and `outout_freq` should be set to None, however if they are left as another time frequency they will simply be ignored.

 ## How to run
 When using the package, there are four main steps, all shown in `wrapper.py`.
 They are: